YDA93/devkit/README.md

 - `gcloud-sql-db-and-user-delete` — Delete PostgreSQL database and user from Cloud SQL
 - `gcloud-sql-proxy-and-django-setup` — Start SQL Proxy, run Django migrations, and populate the database

+#### 🔐 Google Secret Manager

+Automate the management of environment secrets for your projects using Google Secret Manager.

+- `gcloud-secret-manager-env-create` — 🔐 Create new secret from .env file
+- `gcloud-secret-manager-env-update` — 🔄 Update secret with new version and disable old versions
+- `gcloud-secret-manager-env-delete` — 🗑️ Delete secret from Secret Manager
+- `gcloud-secret-manager-env-download` — 📥 Download secret to local .env file

+#### 💾 Google Cloud Storage Management

+Full control over your static, media, and artifact storage buckets — create, configure access, sync, and clean up effortlessly.

+##### 📂 Bucket Management

+- `gcloud-storage-buckets-create` — 🗃️ Create static, media, and artifacts buckets with access control and CORS
+- `gcloud-storage-buckets-delete` — 🗑️ Delete all storage buckets and their contents

+#### 📤 Static Files & Access Control

+- `gcloud-storage-buckets-sync-static` — 📤 Upload and sync local static files to the bucket
+- `gcloud-storage-buckets-set-public-read` — 🌐 Set public read access on static and media buckets
+- `gcloud-storage-buckets-set-cross-origin` — 🔄 Apply CORS policy to buckets

 #### 🌐 Google Compute Engine - Load Balancer Automation

 Automate the complete lifecycle of your Google Cloud Load Balancer setup, including IP allocation, SSL certs, network groups, backend services, proxies, forwarding rules, and teardown.